finfet/kestrel-doc/content/docs/security-information.md

 chunked file encryption scheme.

 The noise protocol (Noise_X_25519_ChaChaPoly_SHA256) is used to encrypt a payload key.
-This payload key is then used to derived a key for ChaCha20-Poly1305 file encryption.
-Files are split into encrypted and authenticated chunks, ensuring that unauthenticated data is never written to disk.
+This payload key is then used to derive a key for file encryption.
+The file encryption key is derived using HKDF-SHA256(ikm=payload_key, info=noise_handshake_hash).
+Files are encrypted with ChaCha20-Poly1305.
+Files are split into encrypted and authenticated chunks using a chunked file format where chunks cannot be re-ordered, modified, removed, duplicated, or truncated.

 Users can also use a password instead of public keys.
-This password is used with scrypt to derive a symmetric key for file encryption.
+Scrypt is used to derive a symmetric key from the password.
+This key is then used for file encryption.

 ## Public Key Encryption